kvndngyn/KanaloaWork/2021-Spring/2021Spring_Journal.md

     - Still need to decide a lead for GNC
         - I sent an email out to the GNC subsystem folks
             - I became GNC lead
+            - Sent out email with a when2meet so I can try to plan a meeting for everyone
     - We have TIDES at the end of this Spring 2021 semester
     - WAM-V needs to finalize mission statement
         - Met WAM-V project team and finalized mission statement
     - Create objectives statements
         - Alex S. wants us to create objectives for our subsystems then he will generalize them

+14 February 2021
+- Scheduled GNC meetings for Mondays at 7:00 PM
+- Created WAM-V GNC ovjective
+    > The WAM-V GNC system currently lacks an autonomous drive and object classification software.
+GNC’s objective is to further develop the autonomous drive using a proportional–integral–derivative (PID) controller with a feedforward component and using Darknet (neural network) and You Only Look Once (YOLO) for object classification.
+The PID controller is in a half-working state using code built up from scratch.
+The objective for this component is to use the Robot Operating System’s (ROS) package to implement the controller and have a freeforward component so that it can work with it.
+For object classification, the neural network is partially trained with 200 images and the current documentation does not work on all devices.
+The neural network needs working documentation to be available for any type of machines (host or virtual) and to be set up on at least one lab computer.
+- Added functional requirements for GNC's neural network
+    - 02-GNC-SD: Documentation recreated w/o CUDA and OpenCV (if possible)
+    - 03-GNC-SD: Darknet installed and configured on at least (1) lab computer
+    - 04-GNC-SD: Implement ROS PID package
+    - 05-GNC-SD: Have freeforward component for the system to work with PID

+18 February 2021
+- General Team Meeting
+    - Reviewed mission statements
+    - Went over objective statements
+    - Project function requirements and success criteria